kolorahl/kolorahl.github.io/_posts/2013-07-16-javascript-client-testing.markdown

 [eunit](http://www.erlang.org/doc/apps/eunit/chapter.html) I plan on using for server-side testing, so all I need now is to pick a good client-side testing tool.
-I'll make another post once I've been able to take a look at these tools a bit more in-depth and can weigh in on them more authoratatively.
+I'll make another post once I've been able to take a look at these tools a bit more in-depth and can weigh in on them more authoritatively.
 If anyone has used any of these before, feel free to [email](mailto:kolorahl@gmail.com?subject=JavaScript+Testing) me with your own thoughts and opinions on them, or any outstanding alternatives you've come